 Turn the camera on; the camera monitor will remain off and the camera shooting mode display will appear on the HD device.
-Pictures can be played back using camera controls as described elsewhere in this manual; note that the edges of images may not be visible in the display.
 Stereo sound recorded with movies plays in stereo.

 Close the Connector Cover

 Close the connector cover when the connectors are not in use.
 Foreign matter in the connectors can interfere with data transfer.